-Hard covers can be covered with printed paper (as above) and matt or glossy film lamination is appllied over the priting to protect it, or with colored binding papers, (such as Rainbow or Arlin) or cloth, leatherette, exotic leathers and synthetic leathers, etc. These usually have no protective over coating.
+Hard covers can be covered with printed paper (as above) where matt or glossy film lamination is applied over the printing to protect it, or with colored binding papers, (such as Rainbow or Arlin) or cloth, leatherette, exotic leathers and synthetic leathers, etc. These usually have no protective over coating.

 Recommendations: We prefer the classic look of a cloth bound book with a printed dust jacket, or the cover printed (litho) + matt film lamination with a glossy film laminated jacket on top.

 Endsheets can be white, colored or printed.
 Colored endsheets come in many hues and textures.
 Printed endsheets can be 1 color (PMS) 2 or 3 PMS colors or full 4-C printing.
 PMS ink colors are purchased using a PMS color book as a guide.
 These are usually colors that are hard to get when using CMYK ink colors.

 Note: You can have the spread of endsheets that you see when you open a book printed and leave the one sheet opposite the title page white, and this is less expensive to do, (in that case you would ask for printing on one side of the sheet (1,2,3 or 4 colors/0) Indicated as PMS/0 usually.

 Recommendations: We prefer classic natural white endsheets, thicker than normal, say 180 gsm (120#) instead of 140 gsm (90#).
 If you do something special, try to develop a brand look throughout your book line.
 Often special endsheet treatment can create a distinctive look to your line.

 Extras are wide ranging, from ribbon markers, to die cut covers, to gilded book block edges.
 They include individual slipcases to clamshell presentation boxes, exotic foil stamping, embossing and debossing on covers and multiple spot UV applications, to name a few.